Outreach in Christ's Name

 The North Hills CRC Community reaches out to a wide variety of organizations that serve the needy.
 Click here to see a recent project.

-In addition to CRC ministry shares for Christian Reformed Home Missions (CRHM) and Christian Reformed World Missions (CRWM), Christian Reformed World Relief Committee (CRWRC), and quarterly Change Beyond the Walls initiatives, North Hills supports the following ministries:
+In addition to CRC ministry shares for Christian Reformed Home Missions (CRHM) and Christian Reformed World Missions (CRWM), World Renew (CRWRC), and quarterly Change Beyond the Walls initiatives, North Hills supports many Faith Promise Partners such as . .

 - Baldwin Family Soup Kitchen-This program provides a well-balanced meal to 300-350 people, five days a week, every week of the year.
 In 2007, 45,071 meals were served.